Top 5 Ways to Fix No Such Interface Supported Error in Windows 11

 SFC Scan on Windows 11

-Step 4: Run the following commands one by one and press Enter after each one to run the DISM scan.
+Step 4: Run the following commands one by one and press Enter after each to run the DISM scan.

 DISM /Online /Cleanup-Image /CheckHealth